suhasrkms/social_authentication/README.md

 # About

-Have an idea to develop a **Laravel** project using firebase database, this repository helps in using firebase as authentication for laravel project.
+Have an idea to develop a **Laravel** project using firebase database, this repository helps in using firebase as authentication for laravel project using email,google and facebook.

 ## [Tutorial for connecting this project to firebase.](https://www.youtube.com/watch?v=75aEgBYaexg&t=22s)